 2. The Tournament of Roses Parade was first staged in 1890 as a way to showcase the beautiful weather of Southern California during January in contrast to the harsh winter typically experienced by much of the rest of the country.
 From the beginning, it was agreed that the parade and games were never to be held on a Sunday.
 Legend says that it was a pact with God not to interfere with church services in exchange for not being rain upon.
 Another version was that it was not to frighten horses hitched outside churches during services.
-Whatever the reason, since 1890, the Rose Parade has been held every New Year’s Day on January 1, except those 15 days that fell on a Sunday (in which case, it was held on the following Monday).
+Whatever the reason, since 1890, the Rose Parade has been held every New Year’s Day on January 1, except those 15 days that fell on a Sunday (in which case, it was held on the following Monday) and in 2021, due to the COVID-19 pandemic.
 The tournament has never been delayed or cancelled due to rain.

 3. The Tournament of Roses game is nicknamed the “Granddaddy of Them All.”
 It is the oldest annual post-season college football game in the nation (played since 1902).
-Since 1945, it has also been, consistently, the most attended of the nation’s college bowl games (91,853 attendance in 2019).
+Since 1945, it has also consistently been the most attended of the nation’s college bowl games (91,853 attendance in 2019).

 4. We couldn’t determine when this started, but there has been a long (and fun) tradition on New Year’s Eve, between campers and drivers along the Rose Parade route dueling with silly string, marshmallows, tortillas, and shaving cream (soft projectiles, except the unwritten rules exempt classic cars, old cars, motorcycles, and, apparently, police vehicles from being targeted).
 However, spooked by international and domestic terrorist incidents, authorities have, more recently, prohibited this long-standing tradition.
 Nevertheless, it seems that the tradition has not disappeared.
 Cars are still reportedly coming off the parade route covered in silly string.